FreeFileSync Open Source File Synchronization

 %local_path%

-Creates a temporary local copy for files located on SFTP and MTP storage.
-Identical to %item_path% for files on local disks and network shares.
+Creates a temporary local copy for files on SFTP and MTP storage.
+Otherwise identical to %item_path% for local files and network shares.

 %item_name%